A laptop with a notepad and pen on it.

 6. Make use of technology to enhance teaching and learning

-When using technology, it's good practice to check that it works with your audience at the start of each session e.g. check they can see your slides when teaching synchronously online or when teaching in-person classes, ensure your microphone is switched on and turned up so people can hear you clearly at the back of the room, can they see the slides, do you need to zoom in on the visualiser?
-Take a look at IT equipment and technology in spaces on campus for more information and instructions on how to use it.
+When using technology, it's good practice to check that it works with your audience at the start of each session.
+You may need to check they can see your slides when teaching online or when teaching in-person, ensure your microphone is switched on and turned up so people can hear you clearly at the back of the room and also check that they can they clearly see your slides.

 Notes with photos on an iPhone.